-INITIAL / DRAFT ASSESSMENT REPORT (s36)
+INITIAL/DRAFT ASSESSMENT REPORT

-APPLICATION A486
+APPLICATION A520

-MAXIMUM RESIDUE LIMITS
+MAXIMUM RESIDUE LIMITS (Nov, Dec 2003)

-DEADLINE FOR PUBLIC SUBMISSIONS to the Authority in relation to this matter: 2 July 2003 (See 'Invitation for Public Submissions' for details)
+DEADLINE FOR PUBLIC SUBMISSIONS to FSANZ in relation to this matter: 28 April 2004 (See 'Invitation for Public Submissions' for details)

 FOOD STANDARDS AUSTRALIA NEW ZEALAND (FSANZ)

 FSANZ's role is to protect the health and safety of people in Australia and New Zealand through the maintenance of a safe food supply.
 FSANZ is a partnership between ten Governments: the Commonwealth; Australian States and Territories; and New Zealand.
 It is a statutory authority under Commonwealth law and is an independent, expert body.